jhercher/gndProxy/Readme.md

 Example: `http://localhost/gnd.php?query=118587943&services=cult,dnb,wiki`

 ### Meta
-This script was developed with ♥ as showcase for Coding da Vincy cultural hackathon.
+This script was developed with ♥ as showcase for [Coding da Vinci](http://codingdavinci.de/) cultural hackathon.
 We will also use it to fetch external data into our library catalogue at Free University Berlin.

 Pull requests welcome!